 Employment Discrimination Lawyer

 Unfortunately, even though there are rules in place, sometimes people face employment discrimination in their workplace.
 There are many different ways someone may be discriminated against.
 It could be because of the way a person looks, their gender, or even because of their disability status.
 People who feel that they were discriminated against at work may be reluctant to report it, as they fear workplace retaliation.
-This should never be a concern, and if you believe you are the victim of workplace discrimination, you need to retain an employment discrimination lawyer, like a lawyer from Eric Siegel Law, right away so that you can get to the bottom of everything.
+This should never be a concern, and if you believe you are the victim of workplace discrimination, you need to retain an employment discrimination lawyer right away so that you can get to the bottom of everything.
 If you are truly facing discrimination in the workplace you deserve justice.

 What Constitutes Discrimination in the Workplace?